 Canada seen approving extradition hearing against Huawei executive

-OTTAWA: Canada is likely to announce on Friday that an extradition hearing against a Huawei Technologies Co Ltd executive can proceed, legal experts said, worsening already icy relations with Beijing.
+OTTAWA: Canada is likely to announce on Friday (Mar 1) that an extradition hearing against a Huawei Technologies executive can proceed, legal experts said, worsening already icy relations with Beijing.

-Ottawa has until midnight on Friday (0500 GMT Saturday) to announce whether it will issue an authority to proceed, which would allow a court in the Pacific province of British Columbia to start a formal extradition hearing.
+Ottawa has until midnight local time (1pm Singapore time on Saturday) to announce whether it will issue an authority to proceed, which would allow a court in the Pacific province of British Columbia to start a formal extradition hearing.

 Joanna Harrington, a law professor at the University of Alberta in Edmonton, said officials were most likely to give the green light.